 The 2021 United Nations Climate Change Conference (COP26)

-Our world-leading research academics will be joining others from academia, civil society, business, policymakers from across the UK and all over the world in the Blue Zone.
+Our world-leading research academics joined others from academia, civil society, business, policymakers from across the UK and all over the world in the Blue Zone.

 Can we rely on natural oceans processes for climate mitigation?

 "Blue carbon and other marine biological processes as a solution to the ecological and socio-economic impacts of climate-related changes in the ocean.
 Can we rely on natural ocean processes for climate mitigation?"